Theory and package structure

 Data-Driven Reduced Order Modelling (DDROM) [CRI+24, RIC24] is a set of techniques, combining theoretical modelling with real data collecting from a physical system.
 In particular, ROM is seen in a Data Assimilation (DA) framework [BK19], so that the theoretical prediction, approximated by ROM, is corrected or updated by experimental evaluations of some fields (e.g., the local measurements of the temperature in a pipe or the neutron flux in a nuclear reactor).

-The techniques implemented here follow the same underlying idea expressed in \autoref{fig:darom}.
+The techniques implemented here follow the same underlying idea expressed in the Figure \ref{fig:darom}.
 They all share the typical offline/online paradigm of ROM techniques: the former is computationally expensive and it is performed only once, whereas the latter is cheap from the computational point of view and allows to have quick and reliable evaluations of the state of the system by merging background model knowledge and real evaluations of quantities of interest [MPPY14].

 During the offline (also called training) phase, a high-fidelity or Full Order Model (FOM), usually parameterised partial differential equations, is solved several times to obtain a collections of snapshots \(\mathbf{u}_{FOM}\in\mathbb{R}^{\mathcal{N}_h}\), given \(\mathcal{N}_h\) the dimension of the spatial mesh, which are dependent on some parameters \(\boldsymbol{\mu}_n\); then, these snapshots are used to generate a reduced representation through a set of basis functions \(\{\psi_n(\mathbf{x})\}\) of size \(N\), in this way the degrees of freedom are decreased from \(\mathcal{N}_h\) to \(N\), provided that \(\mathcal{N}_h>>N\).
 This allows for an approximation of any solution of the FOM as follows